dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 conversation with someone who was talking about a very interesting DSL (domain specific language) they are working on.
 In particular, we were talking about software engineering, and the work that she was doing to test it and increase her confidence that the implementation was correct!
-The topic of proving the compiler correct came up, and I realized that I couldn't think of a high-level (but _concrete_) overview of what that might look like.
-Also, like many compilers, hers was implemented in Haskell, so it seemed like a good opportunity to show the really cool work presented at the colocated conference CPP'18 (Certified Programs and Proofs) titled ["Total Haskell is Reasonable Coq" by Spector-Zabusky, Breitner, Rizkallah, and Weirich](https://arxiv.org/A's/1711.09286).
+The topic of how exactly one goes about proving a compiler correct came up, and I realized that I couldn't think of a high-level (but _concrete_) overview of what that might look like.
+Also, like many compilers, hers is implemented in Haskell, so it seemed like a good opportunity to try out the really cool work presented at the colocated conference CPP'18 (Certified Programs and Proofs) titled ["Total Haskell is Reasonable Coq" by Spector-Zabusky, Breitner, Rizkallah, and Weirich](https://arxiv.org/A's/1711.09286).
 They have a tool (`hs-to-coq`) that extracts Coq definitions from (certain) terminating Haskell programs (of which at least small compilers hopefully qualify).

 The intention of this post is twofold: